fiyazbinhasan/coreplus-practical-exercise-2302/README.md

 # coreplus-practical-exercise-2302

+Make sure the ui port is whitelisted in the api project.
+This sample assumed that the UI is running on port 5173, hence the CORS configuration in the API project is set to allow requests from http://localhost:5173.

 ## coreplus-sample-ui

 * Import Statements: The code starts with importing necessary libraries, including React, date-fns, and various components, styles, and data models.